Data-driven material identification in micromorphic continua: Numerical simulations

 The predictive accuracy is further assessed quantitatively in Table~\ref{tab:honeyDDI_dists}.
 Specifically, we report the global distance metric~\eqref{eq:globmet} and its individual contributions from each phase-space variable, namely

-considering (i) the errors between the predicted material solution $\bar{\mathbf{z}}$ and the mechanical solution $\mathbf{z}$, and (ii) the errors between the predicted mechanical solution $\mathbf{z}$ and the reference homogenized solution $\mathbf{z}_\mathrm{ref}$.
+considering (i) the errors between the predicted material solution $\bar{\mathbf{z}}$ and the mechanical solution $\mathbf{z}$, and (ii) the errors between the predicted mechanical solution $\mathbf{z}$ and the reference solution $\mathbf{z}_\mathrm{ref}$ from homogenization theory.
 All error metrics remain well below 10\%, confirming the reliability of the identified data for predicting the response of unseen BVPs in a generalized continuum.